foldedtoad/lora_app/README.md

 you will find the build-time parameter to select for TX or RX mode.
 Note that TX and RX are mutually exclusive modes of operation.

+There is an example of the configure and build in the "docs" directory.

 ## Runtime Output
 In general the transmission and reception of packets occurs about every 5 seconds.
 Below is an example of the TX output via the Zephyr's Log facility.